 Expense must have a list field configured to use an external source before this callout can be used.
 The client creates the list, SAP Concur configures it to use the external source, and the client creates the connected list definition if necessary.

-Refer to the HTTP Codes page for details of the common responses and errors.
+Refer to the HTTP Status Codes page for details of the common responses and errors.